 Bike racks on buses

-From April 15 to November 15, we encourages you to add biking to your transportation cocktail by making use of the bike racks on the following bus lines:
+From April 15 to November 15, we encourages you to add biking to your transportation cocktail by making use of the bike racks on certain buses of the following lines:

 146 Christophe-Colomb / Meilleur

 715 Vieux-Montréal / Vieux-Port

 When the bus arrives, inform the driver that you want to use the bicycle rack.
 If someone else wants to remove their bike from the rack, wait for them to finish before loading yours.

 - If the bike rack is in the closed position, hold your bicycle with one hand and, with the other, pull the handle upward to release the latch, then lower the rack.

 - Lift your bicycle and place the wheels in the wheel slots.
 The first bicycle should be loaded in the space closest to the bus.

 - Raise the support arm over the front tire as high as it will go without touching the bicycle’s frame or fender.